-Keyboard-only use of block/column mode in different text editors (Geany, Visual Studio, UltraEdit, Notepad++, Visual Studio Code, and Vim)
+Keyboard-only use of block/column mode in different text editors (Geany, Visual Studio, UltraEdit, Notepad++, Visual Studio Code, Vim, and Emacs)

 Although it is often somewhat hidden, most text editors, except for the most basic ones, have a column mode (also known as block mode or visual mode) – to work on rectangular selections of text (including a width of zero).

 Even more hidden is if it is possible to avoid using the mouse.
 In particular, Alt + mouse movement in Visual Studio will make a block selection, but this increases the risk of RSI.
 It is also impractical as the mouse must be used very precisely in both directions.

 It turns out all the text editors considered here have a way to exclusively use the keyboard for column mode operations.